 The information in this report that relates to Mineral Resources has been compiled by Bluestone Mines Tasmania Joint Venture Pty Ltd technical employees under the supervision of Mr Colin Carter B.Sc.
 (Hons), M.Sc.
 (Econ.
 Geol), AusIMM.
 Mr Carter is a full-time employee of the Bluestone Mines Tasmania Joint Venture Pty Ltd and has sufficient experience which is relevant to the style of mineralisation and types of deposit under consideration and to the activities which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr Carter consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.

 ENQUIRIES

-Damien Marantelli Managing Director E: damien.marantelli@metalsx.com.au
+Patrick O'Connor Executive Chairman E: patrick.o'connor@metalsx.com.au

 MEDIA ENQUIRIES